SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 ```
 ``````

 Anaconda is a python environment that tries to bundle everything you might need from the python ecosystem into a single easy to use windows installer.
 It includes jupyter-book, plus many other useful libraries.
 Jupyter-book requires python 3.8+, and as of mid-2020 Anaconda was shipping with python 3.8.
-Download the free personal edition of Anaconda [here](https://www.anaconda.com/products/individual).
+Download the free personal edition of Anaconda [here](https://www.anaconda.com/products/individual) and follow the isntallation instructions.

 (github-easy)=
 ### Setup Github